Pleural Thickening

 The outlook for diffuse pleural thickening is highly dependent on several factors.
 If the underlying condition can be treated, the outlook is typically positive.

-If the underlying cause is mesothelioma, the prognosis is poor.
+If the underlying cause is mesothelioma, the prognosis is poor, and life expectancy is short.
 Mesothelioma is challenging to treat and nearly incurable.
 Treatments at an early stage may successfully relieve symptoms and slow the progression of damage to the pleura.
 Unfortunately, reversing the damage is not possible.

 Life expectancy also depends on the underlying cause.
 For late-stage mesothelioma, it may be a year or less.
-For another cause, it depends on how treatable the underlying condition is.
+When there are other causes, life expectancy depends on how treatable the underlying condition is.

 If you have been diagnosed with pleural thickening and believe you were exposed to asbestos, talk to your doctor about the possibility of mesothelioma.
 Insist on screening for this type of cancer and understand your options for treating the symptoms of pleural thickening.
 With treatment and good management, you can experience some relief from this uncomfortable condition.